Nivalyx/osu-wiki/wiki/Beatmap/TAG_beatmaps/en.md

 *Not to be confused with Tags, which is a [part of a beatmap's metadata](/wiki/Client/Beatmap_editor/Song_setup).*

-**TAG beatmaps** (or just *TAG*) are beatmaps that are specifically made for [Tag co-op or Tag-team VS play](/wiki/Client/Interface/Multiplayer#tag-co-op-/-tag-team-vs) in [multiplayer lobbies](/wiki/Client/Interface/Multiplayer).
-As such, these beatmaps often require cooperative play between players in order to be completed.
+**TAG beatmaps** (or just *TAG*) are beatmaps that are specifically made for [Tag co-op or Tag-team VS](/wiki/Client/Interface/Multiplayer#tag-co-op-/-tag-team-vs) multiplayer mode.
+As such, these beatmaps often require cooperative play between two or more players in [multiplayer lobbies]((/wiki/Client/Interface/Multiplayer)) in order to be completed.

 In these modes, each player is responsible for one [combo chain](/wiki/Beatmapping/Combo), and throughout the song, players switch between combosets.
 For this reason, TAG beatmaps are often designed in such a way that their combo chains are placed much farther apart and more complex than usually, making it nearly impossible for the beatmap to be played by a single player.